- Dr Kate Orton-Johnson

 From digital parent to liberated parent?
 Exploring experiences of digitally mediated parenthood.
 Digitising Early Childhood Conference (11th – 15th September 2017) Perth, Australia

-(forthcoming) From digital parent to liberated parent?
+(2019) From digital parent to liberated parent?
 Exploring experiences of digitally mediated parenthood.
 In Green et. al. (Eds.)
 Digitising Early Childhood.
 Cambridge Scholars.
+[Available here]

 (2017) Mummy Blogs and Representations of Motherhood: “Bad Mummies” and Their Readers Social Media + Society Volume: 3 issue: 2 [Available here]